If you like to watch videos online, why not get paid to watch videos?

 How to Get Paid to Watch Videos

 One of the easiest ways to make money online is with Swagbucks.
-You will earn bucks for watching a variety of videos ranging from the world news, sports highlights, and other themed videos.
+You will earn bucks for watching a variety of videos ranging from world news, sports highlights, and other themed videos.
 It’s even possible to get paid to watch videos that are sponsored.

 When you are ready to be paid, you can redeem your bucks for gift cards or PayPal cash.
 It’s your choice.

-Inbox Dollars also allows you to make money watching a variety of short videos on a daily basis.
+InboxDollars also allows you to get paid to watch videos on a daily basis.
 As one of the leading Swagbucks alternatives, you will also make money completing surveys, playing online games, performing web searches, and signing up for promotional offers.

-You can also get paid each day to open sponsored emails sent from Inbox Dollars.
-You might also like this Swagbucks alternative because you get paid with cash and earn your first $5 just for signing up.
-So far, Inbox Dollars members have earned over $57 million in rewards!
+You’ll get paid for opening sponsored emails sent from InboxDollars.
+You might also like this Swagbucks alternative because you can choose a cash payment and earn your first $5 just for signing up.

-4. National Consumer Panel
+3. National Consumer Panel

 National Consumer Panel is a joint venture between Nielsen and IRi that tracks people’s opinions on a variety of subjects.
 While NCP is primarily focused on tracking your shopping habits by scanning of products you purchase, they also provide video surveys to collect your opinion for advertising campaigns and product spots.